Welcome to today's edition of the Rush 24-7 podcast.

 And we're going to talk to him.

-He's one of the hardliners who says no way that they should fund...
+He's one of the hardliners who says, no way that they should fund 99% of the government, everything except DHS, for the whole year.

-They have the power of the purse and they should use and later on Fox Philadelphia.
+They have the power of the purse and they should use it.

 You can agree with him or disagree with him, but I can't think of anybody more interesting to talk to than Rush Limbaugh live exclusive Sunday morning.

-And Fox and Friends on the Fox News Channel this morning, after all that.
+And Fox and Friends on the Fox News channel this morning after all that.

 If I could take your private jet, Steve, I'd love to do it.

-We're gonna do it live.
+We're going to do it live.

-So um gonna do it.
+So I'm going to do it.

-My gosh, I think since Tim Russard.
+My gosh, I think since Tim Russert.

 The last time I did a Sunday show was Chris Wallace.

-Oh, this is gonna be good.
+Oh, this is going to be good.

-Whoa, this this in it's six.
+Whoa, this, this, it's six.

-It's six years because I remember now.
+It's six here because I remember now.

 I remember now.

-And I ought to remind I we're sitting there and we're talking about the upcoming Obama regime, and I predicted to him what was going to happen.
+And I ought to remind, we're sitting there and we're talking about the upcoming Obama regime.

 I said, Chris, the thing that scares me is I think it's on purpose.